 Cannabis (also known as marijuana, weed, pot, dope or grass) is the most widely used illegal drug in the UK.

-- you may feel chilled out, relaxed and happy
+- feeling chilled out, relaxed and happy

-- some people get the giggles or become more talkative
+- laughing more or become more talkative

-- hunger pangs ("the munchies") are common
+- feeling hunger pangs ("the munchies")

 Can you get addicted to cannabis?

 It's possible to get addicted to cannabis, especially people who are considered regular or heavy users.

 If regular users stop taking cannabis, they may get withdrawal symptoms, such as feeling moody and irritable, feeling sick, difficulty sleeping, difficulty eating, sweating, shaking and diarrhoea.

 Regularly smoking cannabis with tobacco also increases the risk of becoming addicted to nicotine and experiencing withdrawal symptoms from nicotine as well as cannabis if you cut down or give up.